Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Data_fetching_with_a_loader.md

 ![Loader_function](../../img/Loader_function.jpg)

-When you define a "loader" function, React Router will automatically take any value you return in that "loader" function and will _make that data available in the page that's being rendered_, as well as any other components where you need it.
+==When you define a "loader" function, React Router will automatically take any value you return in that "loader" function and will _make that data available in the page that's being rendered_, as well as any other components where you need it.==

 With the help of a "loader" function you move all the fetch logic that you have in a component in that "loader" function, and this process make the component way leaner and easier to reason about.